-- A change in acceleration of mass happens in the same direction of the force causing it.
+- A change in acceleration of mass happens in the same direction as the force causing it.

 - The change in acceleration is directly proportional to the mass of the body.

-Acceleration is equal to change in velocity divided by change in time.
+Acceleration is equal to a change in velocity divided by a change in time.

 Velocity is the speed of an object and the direction in which it is moving.